Understand and simplify your equity release process to make your life easier. We explain the whole process to you so that you’re in the know.

-Some might even have a problem with where the property is situated, for example, if it’s close to a commercial property or construction built according to the right standard.
-If your property is also not made according to regulations, you might not get that plan.
+Some might even have a problem with where the property is situated, for example, if it’s close to a commercial property or construction not built according to the right standard.
+If your property is also not made according to regulations, you might face rejection.

 2. The Lender Involved

-As mentioned before, some lenders differ from others.
-You’ll need to research all the different lenders out there to determine their requirements, terms, and conditions before deciding on one.
+As mentioned before, lenders differ.
+You’ll need to research the different lenders out there to determine their requirements, terms, and conditions before deciding on one.
 Some lenders don’t offer any negative equity guarantee, which is quite essential, for example.

-This guarantee protects you so that you don’t pay more than you owe to your equity release provider.
+This guarantee protects you so that you don’t end up paying more to your equity release provider than your property is worth.
 However, when your lifetime mortgage plan comes to an end, the lender will sell your house and settle the loan amount plus any interest.

 If the estate market value decreases and the money can’t repay your mortgage, the lender won’t request more cash from your estate or heirs.
-Since you’ll be protected by the ‘no negative equity guarantee’, they aren’t legalized to do so.
-Therefore, consider the equity release firm that will offer you this protection.
+Since you’ll be protected by the ‘no negative equity guarantee’, they aren’t allowed to deviate from the agreement.
+Therefore, consider only equity release firms that will offer you this protection.

 3. The Efficiency Of Your Solicitor

-Ensure that your solicitor1 is a professional and is there to help you and not make money for themselves.
-Get an expert solicitor to help your equity release process along faster.
+Ensure that your solicitor1 is a professional and has experience with equity release transactions.
+By getting an expert solicitor you’ll ensure that the equity release process movies along faster.